 Bit 1: Transmit Open Circuit Detect Condition (TOCD).
 Set when the device detects that the TTIP and TRING outputs are open-circuited.
-Note: This function not supported in transmit 6312kHz mode and is not guaranteed by production testing.
+Note: This function not supported in transmit 6312kHz mode.

 Bit 2: Transmit Current Limit Exceeded Condition (TCLE).
-Set when the current limiter is activated whether the current limiter is enabled or not.
-This is set at approximately 50mA (RMS) on the network side of the transformer in E1 operating modes and 70mA (RMS) on the network side of the transformer in T1 operating modes.
-These values are approximate and are not guaranteed by production testing.
+Set when the 50mA (rms) current limiter is activated whether the current limiter is enabled or not.
 Note: This function not supported in transmit CMI, 64kHz or 6312kHz mode.

 Bit 4: Jitter Attenuator Limit Trip Event (JALT).
 Set when the jitter attenuator FIFO reaches to within 4 bits of its useful limit.
 Will be cleared when read.
 Useful for debugging jitter-attenuation operation.
+Note: The jitter attenuator is only available in T1 and E1 modes.